James Berry (poet): Career in Great Britain

-His last book of poetry, A Story I Am In: Selected Poems (2011), draws on five earlier collections: Fractured Circles (1979), Lucy’s Letters and Loving (1982, Chain of Days (1985), Hot Earth Cold Earth (1995) and Windrush Songs (2007).
+Berry's last book of poetry, A Story I Am In: Selected Poems (2011), draws on five earlier collections: Fractured Circles (1979), Lucy’s Letters and Loving (1982, Chain of Days (1985), Hot Earth Cold Earth (1995) and Windrush Songs (2007).

 In 1995, his "Song of a Blue Foot Man" was adapted and staged at the Watford Palace Theatre.

-In 1990, Berry was made an Officer of the Order of the British Empire (OBE) for services to poetry.
-In September 2004 he was one of fifty Black and Asian writers who have made major contributions to contemporary British literature who featured in the historic "A Great Day in London" photograph at the British Library.
-His archives were acquired by the British Library in October 2012.
+In 1990, Berry was appointed an Officer of the Order of the British Empire (OBE) for services to poetry.
+In September 2004, he was one of 50 Black and Asian writers who have made major contributions to contemporary British literature to be featured in the historic "A Great Day in London" photograph at the British Library.

+In 2007, he was elected an honorary fellow of the Royal Society of Literature.

+Berry's archives were acquired by the British Library in October 2012.
 Among other items, the archive contains drafts of an unpublished novel, The Domain of Sollo and Sport.

-He died in London on 20 June 2017 after suffering from Alzheimer's disease.
+Death and personal life

+Berry died in London on 20 June 2017, aged 92, after suffering from Alzheimer's disease and having lived in care for his last six years.
+He was survived by his son Roger, his daughter Joanna having predeceased him.
+Mary Berry, who had been his wife, died in 2002.
+His partner for more than 30 years was Myra Barrs, a specialist in English language and literacy, who died in 2023.